janivanecky/Hair/README.md

 #Hair simulator

 This is a project for school - hair simulation based on particle systems.
-It's implemented based on papers by [*Muller et al.*](http://matthias-mueller-fischer.ch/publications/FTLHairFur.pdf) and [*Petrovic et al.*](http://graphics.pixar.com/library/Hair/paper.pdf).
+Implementation is based on papers by [*Muller et al.*](http://matthias-mueller-fischer.ch/publications/FTLHairFur.pdf) and [*Petrovic et al.*](http://graphics.pixar.com/library/Hair/paper.pdf).

 ##Modes